Where are you located?

 Can I cancel an appointment?

 Your time is valuable and so is mine.
-Life happens, and you may need to cancel an appointment or session.
+Therapy is a commitment you make to yourself.
+Its also a commitment I make to you in terms of my time and resources, Life happens, and you may need to cancel an appointment or session.
 Please call, text, or email if you need to cancel an appointment.
-If you do not cancel prior to 24 hours of your scheduled appointment time, I will charge you for that missed session.
+If you do not cancel prior to your scheduled appointment time, I reserve the right to charge you for that missed session.

 If you are late for a scheduled appointment, you will be seen, but probably not for the full time period.
 I do not adjust fees for partial sessions if you are late for your appointment.